mattermost/docs/source/deployment/metrics.rst

 4. To test that the server is running, go to ``<ip>:<port>/metrics``.

 .. note::
-   A Mattermost Enterprise license is required to connect to ``/metrics`` using HTTP.
+   A Mattermost Enterprise Edition E20 license is required to connect to ``/metrics`` using HTTP.

 5. Finally, run ``vi prometheus.yml`` to finish configuring Prometheus.
 For starting the Prometheus service, read the `comprehensive guides provided by Prometheus <https://prometheus.io/docs/introduction/getting_started/#starting-prometheus>`__.